tmarfil/viptest/README.md

     This should output the Python version being used in the virtual environment, e.g., `Python 3.8.10`.

-    > **Note: Exiting a Python Virtual Environment**
-    >
-    > To exit a Python virtual environment, simply run the `deactivate` command.
-This will deactivate the virtual environment and return you to your normal shell.
-    >
-    > ```sh
-    > deactivate
-    > ```
-    >
-    > Once you run this command, your shell prompt should no longer show the name of the virtual environment, indicating that you have successfully exited it.

 ## Installing Requirements

 Install the required Python packages using the `requirements.txt` file hosted in the git repository.